Top 3 Causes of Knee Pain and What To Do.

 1. Patellofemoral Knee syndrome

-With PFS, the source of the pain typically comes from unwanted pressure around your knee cap – that eventually results in inflammation and pain.
+With PFS, the source of the pain typically comes from unwanted pressure around your knee cap.
+That eventually results in inflammation and pain.
 It’s very tempting to just get a cortisone shot or take pain pills to quickly reduce the inflammation and relieve your pain.
-But unless you’re certain where the inflammation is coming from in the first place – you’re really only addressing the symptoms of your knee problem.
+But unless you’re certain where the inflammation is coming from, you’re really only addressing the symptoms of your knee problem.

 In other words, what causes the pressure in your knee cap to begin with?